 The Norwegian committee's mandate states that it "is free to look at other countries' experiences with similar approaches, but should separately assess the experience of Portugal and the Portuguese model, considering whether the model or parts of it may be suited to a Norwegian context."

-- What services or sanctions should be given according to each individual's life situation, the severity of his or her drug problem and other needs.
+The committee shall among other things examine:1.
+The maximum amount of a given illegal drug that is considered to be for personal use.2.
+What services or sanctions should be given according to each individual's life situation, the severity of his or her drug problem and other needs.

-Whether, and in which cases individuals guilty of criminal offenses under the influence of alcohol and individuals receiving police/ambulance assistance due to overdoses should be included in the model.
+3. How to respond to those repeatedly caught for use and possession and those who do not comply with sanctions issued or services provided.3.
+Whether, and in which cases individuals guilty of criminal offenses under the influence of alcohol and individuals receiving police/ambulance assistance due to overdoses should be included in the model.4.
+Whether attempts to acquire illegal drugs for personal use should be included in the model.

 5. Whether and in which cases current alternative penalties, terms of appeal, etc. used for use and possession for personal use shall be included in the model.6.
 The extent to which the proposed changes in regulations and proposed offers and sanctions are in accordance with the principle of consent-based health care.

 The Association for Safer Drug Policies is raising funds to prepare and publish an independent report with recommendations.
 Support our work by becoming a member.